hzget/hzget.github.io/notes/golang/pitfalls/slice.md

 If we dig into the details of Record.Clone() method, will find that the slice will be "re-sliced" and remove extra space in the underlying array.
+When the user adds a new attribute, `append` will allocate a new array to store data.
+Thus original slice and the clone will have distinct underlying arrays.
+It is the mechnism of "cloning".

 ```golang
 func (r Record) Clone() Record {